Keyboard shortcuts

 • worst_case_network_fee is the maximum miner fee the protocol would ever charge (see below).

-• DUST_RELAY_MIN_VALUE (546 sats) ensures the user’s output remains above Bitcoin’s dust threshold after all deductions.
+• DUST_RELAY_MIN_VALUE (546 sats) ensures the user’s output remains above Bitcoin’s dust threshold after the miner fee deduction.

 This means a user who withdraws exactly the minimum will, in the worst case, receive a 546 sats output.
 In practice, actual miner fees are usually well below the worst case, so the user receives more.